ppy/osu-wiki/wiki/History_of_osu!/April_Fools/en.md

   - legacy
 ---

-# List of osu!
+# History of osu!
 April Fools' day jokes

 *For the complete history of osu!, see: [History of osu!](/wiki/History_of_osu!)*

-Every year, the osu! developers like to play pranks on the community on April Fools' day.
-This article contains a list of all the April Fools' day jokes that were played on the osu! community since 2009.
+Every year, the [osu! team](/wiki/People/The_Team) likes to play pranks on the community on April Fools' day.
+This article contains a list of all the April Fools' day jokes that have been played on the osu! community since 2009.

 ## 2009

 ### "Lemon Tree" gets ranked

-The [beatmap](/wiki/Beatmap) "Best of No.1 Hits - Lemon Tree (MillhioreF)" was [ranked](/wiki/Beatmap/Category#ranked) on 1 April 2009 as part of that year's April Fools' joke.
-The beatmap was very much an in-joke within the community with users sarcastically claiming that such a beatmap should be kept ranked forever \[1,2,3]\.
-It's ranked status was removed by moderators shortly afterwards \[2\].
+The [beatmap](/wiki/Beatmap) ["Best of No.1 Hits - Lemon Tree (MillhioreF)"](https://osu.ppy.sh/beatmapsets/57878#osu/174267) was [ranked](/wiki/Beatmap/Category#ranked) on 1 April 2009, as part of that year's April Fools' joke.
+The beatmap was very much an in-joke within the community with users sarcastically claiming that such a beatmap should be kept ranked forever \[1,2,3\].
+Its ranked status was removed by the moderation team shortly afterwards \[2\].

-After some time, the original beatmap was removed on request of its creator; however, it was eventually reuploaded on 24 Aug 2012 by [MillhioreF](https://osu.ppy.sh/users/941094) for archival purposes \[4\].
+After some time, the original beatmap was removed at the request of its creator; however, it was eventually re-uploaded on 24 August 2012 by [MillhioreF](https://osu.ppy.sh/users/941094) for archival purposes \[4\].

 #### References